rubixibuc/rerender/README.md

 ## React utility component library

-### Rerender contains a set of pure components intent on replacing libraries such as lodash while rendering.
-It might be useful to think of it as recompose for render props
+### Rerender is a set of pure components intent on replacing libraries such as lodash during rendering.
+It might be useful to think of it as recompose for render props.

 #### Instead of...